Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/01-genomics-with-R-&-bioconductor-I.md

 length(ht_h3k27ac)
 ```

-Now that we have loaded in the H3K27ac ChIP-seq peaks, we want to get a basic idea of how these peaks overlap, which tells us about how similar the chromatin states are between forebrain and heart tissue in the developing mouse at E15.5.
+Now we want to get a basic idea of how the peak sets in forebrain and heart overlap.
+Below we explore how you could achieve this using functions from the GenomicRanges package.

-**GenomicRanges** has specific functionality for doing this sort of analysis:
 ```r
 # use findOverlaps() to return matches of genomic ranges between a 'query' and a 'subject'
 overlaps <- findOverlaps(query = fr_h3k27ac, subject = ht_h3k27ac)